alecxe/eslint-plugin-protractor/docs/rules/no-compound-classes.md

 element(by.id("myid")).element(by.className("class1 class2 class3"));
 ```

-The following patterns are not errors:
+:thumbsup: The following patterns are not errors:

 ```js
 element(by.css("tag1 tag2"));